influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

   |> keep(columns: ["_value"])
 ```

-You can then use this variable to manipulate queries in your dashboards.
+Use the variable to manipulate queries in your dashboards.

 {{< img-hd src="/img/2-0-sql-dashboard-variable.png" alt="Dashboard variable from SQL query results" />}}